 The premise of Whistle is simple: It’s a little circular sensor, about the size of a half-dollar coin, that attaches to your dog’s collar.
 After it’s on, your dog’s activity level is tracked by a three-axis accelerometer, just like your steps would be counted by a Fitbit or Jawbone band.
 The device syncs wirelessly and displays activity levels in chart form on a mobile app.
 Here’s what the home screen for Lenny, my dog, looked like:

-As of today, Whistle is a novelty item — at $129.95 per device, I can't imagine it taking off except among the most neurotic dog owners.
-But you can see the theoretical appeal.
-If it cost $10 and somehow never needed to be recharged in order to work, I might buy one, if only for psychic reassurance that my dog is alive when I'm out of the house.
+As of today, Whistle is mostly a novelty item — at $129.95 per device, I can’t imagine it taking off except among the most neurotic dog owners.
+But you can see the conceptual appeal.
+If it cost $20 and needed to be recharged less frequently, I might buy one, if only for psychic reassurance that my dog is alive when I’m out of the house.

 Take Google Glass.
 Like most people, I’d hesitate to wear it in its current form.
 But I can also see how, as Mat Honan reported about his year wearing Glass, wearing a computer on your face allows you to “get in and get out” of digital interactions much more quickly than reaching for your phone 100 times a day.
 Used properly, computerized glasses can be an efficiency tool, not a distraction.
 And once the social stigma wears off, people will begin to see the time-saving benefits of ditching handheld phones for something that sits directly on your face.